sonic-net/SONiC/doc/console/SONiC-Console-Switch-High-Level-Design.md

 Usage: consutil connect [OPTIONS] TARGET
 ```

-The TARGET can be remoete device name or line management IP if specific ```--devicename``` or ```--mgmtip```.
+The TARGET can be remote device name or line management IP if specific option ```--devicename``` or ```--mgmtip```.

-This command will connect to remote device by using picocom, it will create a interactive cli if target line is not busy.
+This command will connect to remote device by using picocom, it will create a interactive cli and join it if target line is not busy.

 Sample Usage:
 ```bash